What is Transport Layer Security?

 Challenges and Limitations of Transport Layer Security

-• Performance: Encryption and decryption processes can introduce latency.
+• Overhead:The encryption and decryption process consumes processing power, which can introduce latency.

 Frequently Asked Questions about Transport Layer Security